Break-Through-Tech/KPMG-1K-ai-research-intelligence-agent-for-business-insight-translation/Challenge-Project-Overview.md

 ---

-## 📚 Resources to Get Started

-The following resources will help your team understand the problem space and potential technical approaches for this project:

-**Background Reading:**
--Forthcoming

-**Technical Tutorials:**
-- Forthcoming

-**Code Examples:**
-- Forthcoming

-**Other:**
-- Forthcoming

-*Feel free to explore beyond these, and share anything interesting you find with me!*

----

 ## 🤝 How We'll Work Together

 **Official check-ins:** During our biweekly 45-minute AI Studio Lab Section meeting block (2nd and 4th week of every month)